terra-money/docs/docs/develop/how-to/integrate-wallet-provider.md

 ```sh
 npm install @terra-money/wallet-provider
 ```
 Now we need to wrap our `App` with `<WalletProvider>` to give our components access to useful hooks and utilities we'll need to build out the integration.
+We'll also pass in information about Terra networks (e.g. the mainnet chainId) into the provider via `getChainOptions`.
+We'll need this information later.

-Navigate to your `Index.js` and add teh following:
+Navigate to your `Index.js` and add the following:

 ```js
 import { getChainOptions, WalletProvider } from '@terra-money/wallet-provider';